 Here’s a guide on how to signal for help.

 If you want to develop your bushcraft skills.
 Learning and acquiring knowledge is an important part of that.
-These two bushcraft books are the best for learning bushcraft and wilderness survival skills.
+There are some great bushcraft books listed in the Survival Library that are some of the best for learning bushcraft and wilderness survival skills.

 Bushcraft is one of the major categories of survival and preparedness.